pinefoambath/GuardianAPI_App/privacy_policy.md

 ****PRIVACY POLICY****

-This app is a pure clientside appligit push cation.
+This app is a pure clientside application.
 No personal data is shared in any form 👍.